ChaoticHackingNetwork/hArch/README.md

-# Harch {Hackers Arch} - A quick(depending on Internet speed), simplistic Arch box with a small portion of powerful hacking tools, a badass lightweight hacker OS!
+# Harch {Hackers Arch} - A quick(depending on Internet speed), simplistic Arch box with a minimal portion of powerful hacking tools, a badass lightweight hacker OS!

 Harch is intended for Linux Security Researchers, preferably those who want to get into Ethical Hacking but have an old or slow system...
 The tools at your disposal are powerful in the right hands!
-The lightweight(If you choose) Arch design speeds up install time as well not having unneeded applications taking up precious resources!
+The lightweight(if you choose) Arch design speeds up install time as well not having unneeded applications taking up precious resources!

 If you wish to communicate with me on any updates or bugs!
-Find me on Discord: Username: Chaotic_Guru or email me @ bughunt3r88@outlook.com
+Find me on Discord username: Chaotic_Guru or email me @ bughunt3r88@outlook.com

 Updates 11/2/2020: